pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

         infra-kind: medium
   ```

+  Note: customDeploy must be supported as an alternative to images.
 * The workload is launched.
 When the machine is fully provisioned, the boolean
   field ready in the status becomes true.
 I can stop the server by changing
   the online status.
-I can also perform a reboot by targeting specific
+I can also perform a reboot by adding a
-  annotations in the reserved ``host.metal3.io`` domain.
+  ``reboot.metal3.io`` annotation on the HostClaim as I would do on the
+  BareMetalHost resource.
 * When I destroy the host, the association is broken and another user can take
   over the server.

 ##### Server Administrator Point of View

 As the owner of the bare-metal servers, I would like to easily control the users
-that can use my servers and control the information I share about the servers.
+that can use my servers and manage the information I share about the servers.

 In each namespace hosting BareMetalHosts, I define one
 or several HostDeployPolicy resources.
 Each resource defines a filter on the
-namespaces of the HostClaims in the field ``hostclaimNamespaces``.
+namespaces of the HostClaims in the field ``hostClaimNamespaces``.

 The specification of the HostDeployPolicy contains one or several of the
 optional fields: